-What was the old scheme like?
+What was the old scheme like before the compact kitchen?

-The space is quite a small room and the old design felt like it tried to pack too much in.
-It was in an L-shape and very dark, due to lots of wall cabinets.
+“The space is quite a small room and the old design felt like it tried to pack too much in,” explains John.
+“It was in an L-shape and very dark, due to lots of wall cabinets.
 The layout also meant you couldn’t get to the window.

-The good thing about living in the flat for five years without touching it, however, was that Faye and I knew what would work.
-I had a clear idea, which was simply to open out the space and reduce the furniture, making it feel much brighter and less cluttered.
+“The good thing about living in the flat for five years without touching it, however, was that Faye and I knew what would work.
+I had a clear idea, which was simply to open out the space and reduce the furniture, making it feel much brighter and less cluttered.”

 What was your vision for this compact kitchen?

-We looked at some of the bigger chain suppliers when we decided to redo the kitchen, but were discouraged by the limited colour choices.
-We found Pluck, as they are in Brixton, not far away from us, and liked their philosophy of creating simple, clutter-free designs while using materials and colour in a nice way.
+“We looked at some of the bigger chain suppliers when we decided to redo the kitchen.
+But the limited colour choices discouraged us.
+We found Pluck, as they are in Brixton, not far away from us.
+We liked their philosophy of creating simple, clutter-free designs.
+They also used materials and colour in a nice way.”

-I told the designers we wanted to rework the L-shape layout, to open it up, and that wall cabinets weren’t an option as we’ve found they swallow up all the space.
-The kitchen is accessed from the living room, which has a dark mahogany parquet floor so the colour scheme had to work with this as well.
+“I told the designers we wanted to rework the L-shape layout, to open it up.
+Wall cabinets weren’t an option as we found they swallow up all the space.
+We access the kitchen from the living room, which has a dark mahogany parquet floor, so the colour scheme had to work with this as well.”

 What was the thinking behind the layout and décor?

-I wanted to keep the look as simple and bright as possible.
-That’s why there is only one run of lower cabinets and two simple open shelves at the top.
-Leaving the window clear also allows in so much more natural light.
+“I wanted to keep the look as simple and bright as possible,” explains John.
+“That’s why we only chose one run of lower cabinets and two simple open shelves at the top.
+We left the window clear, which let in so much more natural light.

-The units were custom-made to be smaller than standard, to make the most of the compact kitchen.
-We also saved space by hollowing out a wall to create a full-height larder, which provides the perfect amount of storage – although we did have a small cull once the new kitchen was in.
+“The company custom-made the units to be smaller than standard, to make the most of the compact kitchen.
+We also saved space by hollowing out a wall to create a full-height larder, which provides the perfect amount of storage.
+Although we did have a small cull once the new kitchen was in.

-We chose Ruskin Blossom because it was the nicest – we wanted a strong or more unusual shade, but we certainly didn’t start the brief by saying we wanted pink.
+“We chose Ruskin Blossom because it was the nicest.
+We wanted a strong or more unusual shade, but we certainly didn’t start the brief by saying we wanted pink.
 The same goes for the cabinet doors – it was our favourite design, as it makes for a simpler, more elegant look.

-Recesses in lieu of door handles also reveal the plywood’s grain very nicely.
+“Recesses in lieu of door handles also reveal the plywood’s grain very nicely.
 For the appliances, we went to John Lewis & Partners and looked at the ovens.
-I found the brand Neff and went with them, as I thought they seemed to have a great balance between simplicity and functionality.
+I found the brand Neff and went with them, as I thought they seemed to have a great balance between simplicity and functionality.”

 What do you like most about the finished design?

-It feels like there is so much more space, even though it’s quite a compact kitchen – it is a much nicer room to be in and fits in with the rest of the flat and our aim of making everything feel much lighter.
+“It feels like there is so much more space, even though it’s quite a compact kitchen,” says John.
+“It is a much nicer room to be in and fits in with the rest of the flat and our aim of making everything feel much lighter.